-I tried both trading platforms that Pepperstone offers, MT4/5 and cTrader. cTrader is a more traditional trading platform,with a basic layout, simple order execution and sentiment indicators.
+I’ve used both trading platforms that Pepperstone offer, MT4/5 and cTrader, which include sTradingView charting. cTrader is a more traditional trading platform with a basic layout, simple order execution and sentiment indicators.
 Whereas MT4 is one of the most popular and complex trading platforms available used by millions of traders and thousands of brokers.

-Overall, Pepperstone’s MT4 is a good option for traders that want to automate their trading or have a basic account with very low costs.
+Overall, Pepperstone’s MT4 is a good option for traders that want to automate their trading or want a basic account with very low costs.

-IG remains at the forefront of the online trading industry and has one of the best trading platforms for new and experienced traders.
+IG remains at the forefront of the online trading industry and has one of the best online trading platforms for new and experienced traders.
 I really like trading on IG’s platform and have done so for over 20 years now.
-As an experienced trader I find it very intuitive and for new traders, it offers a simple layout with lots of news, research, and technical analysis indicators.
-For experienced traders, it offers deep liquidity, the largest market range, and DMA execution.
+As an experienced trader I find it very intuitive, but for new traders, it offers a simple layout with lots of news, research, and technical analysis indicators.
+For experienced traders, it offers deep liquidity, the largest market range, and DMA execution through L2 dealer.

 IG’s main web-based trading platform is used by CFD and Spread Betting clients, although clients can also download MT4, ProRealtime and L2 Dealer.
 The platform is developed in-house and is suitable for most traders where you can access 17,000 markets to trade as a CFD or financial spread bet.
 The trading platform also provides access to none leveraged trading accounts for physical shares dealing and ETF investing with SIPP and ISA options.

-There are a few limitations to the main platform, for example, there is no facility for automated trading strategies.
-Though IG offers two alternative platforms (MT4 & 5) for those clients who use Algos and trading bots.
+There are a few limitations to the main platform though, for example, there is no facility for automated trading strategies.
+However, IG offers two alternative platforms (MT4 & 5) for those clients who use Algos and trading bots.
 However, for most users, IG’s in-house platform will be more than sufficient for their needs.